zuixjs/zuix-web-starter/source/content/liquid-tags/index.md

 ### wrapDom / wrapCss

-These two tags adds to a CSS style and HTML fragment, the required attributes so that the CSS style will be only applied to the given HTML fragment only (scoped CSS).
+These two tags adds to a CSS style and HTML fragment, the required attributes so that the CSS style will be only applied to the given HTML fragment (scoped CSS).
 Can also be used together with the `include` shortcode to load the style and the HTML fragment from external files.

 {% raw %}